 Everything you need to know about #BPL09

-Ahead of the upcoming #BPL09, we give you the rundown on everything you need to know before the action gets underway.
+Ahead of #BPL09, we give you the rundown on everything you need to know before the action gets underway.

 What is the Bowls Premier League (BPL)?